TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

+- show defusing character like we show character with the bomb
+	- copy the defuser icon from scoreboard

 - mark backpack as already owned if we already own a backpack of the opposing faction

 - client metadatas
 	- avatars
+	- separate atlas so that we don't repack every time a new client appears
+	- separate drawcall

 - ping